NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 ![Switches](./switches.png)

+>For a detailed understanding on how the switches work in the circuit refer to [Looper circuit schematics](/Looper/How-to-Build-it-circuit-schematics/#sectionTop)

 ###### Play/Rec/Stop Momentary foot stomp switch

 The switch used to control the Play, Record and Stop of the Looper is a momentary push button foot-pedal stomp switch.
 It is important that you purchase a Push-type switch (it does not click) , which means that it is On while the button is pressed, and remains on as long as the button is pressed.